Mount Field, Mount Tom, and Mount Avalon

 Mount Field, Mount Tom, and Mount Avalon Hike Overview

-Mount Field (4,331’) and Mount Tom (4,052’) are two 4,000-footers with very limited views.
-However, you can easily add Mount Avalon (3,442’) into the loop and get awesome views of Crawford Notch!
-Mount Willey (4,255’) is often hiked with these mountains as well.
+Mount Field (4,331’) and Mount Tom (4,052’) are two 4,000-footers in the Crawford Notch area in the White Mountains.
+Although both have limited views, you can easily add Mount Avalon (3,442’) to the loop and get awesome views of Crawford Notch!
+Mount Avalon is also on the 52 With a View List!

-NOTE: The Avalon Trail begins behind the Crawford Notch Depot.
-It can be hard to find if you don’t know where to look.
-If you cross over the tracks at the depot, you will see the small trailhead sign.
-The trail gains over 2,700 feet of elevation in 3.5 miles, so there are some steep sections, but overall this is not a difficult hike.
+The Avalon Trail begins behind the Crawford Notch Depot, and it may be hard to find if you do not know where to look.
+Once you cross over the tracks near the depot, you will see the small trailhead sign.

 Mount Field, Mount Tom, and Mount Avalon Hike via Avalon Trail Guide